limon10230/learn-quran/README.md

 ### Features

 They are Many type of book list in this project.
 Learning Quran easyly.You can learn about Sunnah,Satal, Kurbani,Hadis Book etc.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [Github Link](https://github.com/limon10230/learn-quran) to view it in the browser.